 - Do they have example projects you can see?

 - What the developer/company will do and when?

 - How often will you get performance updates?

 - What happens if work is not completed to your satisfaction?

 - What management roles/tasks will you need to perform?

-- Ownership rights and security of your intellectual property and idea
+- What happens in regards to your ownership rights and security of your intellectual property and idea?

 Given that the range of tasks blockchain developers undertake could be anything from creating a new digital currency, and coding smart contracts in Hyperledger Fabric, to integrating a blockchain feature into a mobile app or creating a DApp, they need robust skills and a deep understanding of the technology of blockchain as a whole.